Content planning 2022: What does your business plan have to do with your content plan, anyway? Everything!

 DID YOU KNOW: The CMI says content is one of the most effective ways to promote a business.
 Almost half of all marketers plan to use content to reach their customers.

-According to Marketing Profs and the CMI, 63% of businesses don’t have a documented content strategy.
+According to marketing professionals and the Content Marketing Institute, 63% of businesses don’t have a documented content strategy.

-When you have a clear idea of what your year looks like, you are better placed to spend some time strengthening your quarterly plans.
+When it comes to content planning, if you have a clear idea of what your year looks like, you are better placed to spend some time strengthening your quarterly plans.
 Having every relevant idea or campaign marked on your content plan gives you enough time to execute it without feeling rushed and confused.

 So, what do the next three months look like for your business, content-wise?
 Here are a few pointers I think could help you figure that out: